LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 The spec tests should be passing now.

-We can configure the resource **display** for the widget when adding it to the application and it subscribes to the relevant events.
-But so far the widget does only displays a headline and not any articles.
+We can configure the resource **display** for the widget when adding it to the application so that it subscribes to the relevant events.
+But so far the widget does only display a headline and no articles.
 We have to extend the HTML template and the widget.json.

 We add three properties for the table header to the object ```display``` in the widget.json.